johnmcswain/mgt3745-hw3-template/README.md

 ## What

 Replace this title and paragraph with your chosen feature and link [PROJECT.md](context/PROJECT.md) and [FEATURES.md](context/FEATURES.md).
-This runnable notes application is a teaching starter, not a completed student submission.
+This runnable "meeting notes" application is a teaching starter, not a completed student submission.
 Adapt it to your researched feature and make a meaningful change you can explain.

 ## See It Work